canoalberto/imbalanced-streams/README.md

 ## Evaluators

-The package `src/main/java/moa/evaluation` contains the performance evaluators. `ImbalancedPerformanceEvaluator` is used for binary class experiments reporting G-Mean, AUC, and Kappa metrics. `MultiClassImbalancedPerformanceEvaluator` is used for multi-class experiments reporting G-Mean, PMAUC, and Kappa metrics.
+The package `src/main/java/moa/evaluation` contains the performance evaluators.

+`ImbalancedPerformanceEvaluator` is used for binary class experiments reporting G-Mean, AUC, and Kappa metrics.

+`MultiClassImbalancedPerformanceEvaluator` is used for multi-class experiments reporting G-Mean, PMAUC, and Kappa metrics.
 The evaluators also report the runtime (seconds), memory consumption (RAM-Hours), and the complete confusion matrix for posterior analysis.

 ## Results

-This [website](https://people.vcu.edu/~acano/imbalanced-streams) provides user-interactive plots to display the metrics over time for each experiment, algorithm, and benchmark.
+This [website](https://people.vcu.edu/~acano/imbalanced-streams) provides interactive plots to display the metrics over time and result tables for each experiment, algorithm, and benchmark.

 Complete csv results for all experiments, algorithms, and benchmarks are available to [download](https://people.vcu.edu/~acano/imbalanced-streams/results-csv.zip) to facilitate the transparency, reproducibility, and extendability of the experimental study.